 - Continue to work in coalitions and partnerships where appropriate to advance nutrition research funding.

-Outreach to Congress and Federal Agencies
+Foster and strengthen relationships with Congress and Federal Agencies

 - Promote the appointment of nutrition scientists, especially ASN members, and other qualified individuals to serve in key positions, as appropriate.